 - All gaskets and joints between boiler heat exchanger and terminal are leak tight. - All supports are intact and vent system is properly pitched. - All pipe is in good condition.
 Look for damage such as cracks, heat distortion, and embrittlement.
-If any such damage is found, pipe must be replaced and cause of damage identified. - Vent/air terminals are in good condition, free from blockage and still correctly located relative to doors, windows, decks, etc.

-E. Refer to Sections 7 thru 9 to re-assemble any vent system components that are disassembled during this inspection and for details on supporting, pitching and terminating vent system.
+If any such damage is found, pipe must be replaced and cause of damage identified. - Vent/air terminals are in good condition, free from blockage and still correctly located relative to doors, windows, decks, etc. - Refer to Sections 7 thru 9 to re-assemble any vent system components that are disassembled during this inspection and for details on supporting, pitching and terminating vent system.

-12. Inspect hydronic system.
+12. Inspect hydronic system and DHW piping.

 - Look for leaks and repair if found.
-If system contains antifreeze, or other additives, test and/or maintain them as directed by additive manufacturer. - Test heating system water quality to ensure they meet minimum requirements specified in Section 14 Start-Up and Checkout. - Refer to Appendix B for important information on quality and boiler additives.
+If system contains antifreeze, or other additives, test and/or maintain them as directed by additive manufacturer. - Test heating system and DHW inlet water quality to ensure they meet minimum requirements specified in Section 15 Start-Up and Checkout and Section 11 Domestic Water Piping. - Inspect DHW flow limiter.
+Clean any debris/build up, replace if necessary - If DHW cold water supply is equipped with a water filter replace according to manufacturer's recommendations. - Refer to Appendix B. for important information on quality and boiler additives.